mxenabled/openapi/README.md

 # MX's OpenAPI Specification

 This repository contains the OpenAPI specification for the [MX Platform API](https://docs.mx.com/api).
-Changes here will also need to be added to [Docs-V2](https://gitlab.com/mxtechnologies/mx/developer-experience/projects/docs-v2); they are not currently auto-synced.
+Changes here will also need to be added to the MX doc site; they are not currently auto-synced.

 # Client Libraries

-To keep the client SDKs up to date with any changes made here, please see update instructions [here](https://mxcom.atlassian.net/wiki/spaces/ENGINEERIN/pages/79626241/Platform+API+SDK+Client+Libraries)
+To keep the client SDKs up to date with any changes made here, please see Platform API SDK Client Libraries article in Confluence.

 ### Development